9 of Real Madrid’s best bargain signings since 2010: Varane, Ozil…

 Another canny use of a buy-back clause, Madrid brought back local boy Carvajal for just €6.5million after his superb 2012-13 campaign away at Bayer Leverkusen.

-Anyone else would have had to pay substantially more, and he’s gone on to become a dependable first-choice right-back, making close to 300 appearances across eight years back in the Spanish capital.
+Anyone else would have had to pay substantially more, and he’s gone on to become a dependable first-choice right-back, making over 300 appearances across nine years back in the Spanish capital.

 It cost Madrid just €6million to sign Casemiro from Sao Paolo in 2013.
 Not bad for arguably the best defensive midfielder in world football.